rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 I was now somewhat happier to make changes to the web application.

 I was still scared, however, to touch the data pipeline - the `Python` glue that transformed raw data into useful file outputs.
-I was scared because I couldn't easily test it so I couldn't be sure that my changes wouldn't break things.
+I was scared because I couldn't easily test it, so I couldn't be sure that my changes wouldn't break things.
 Why?

 This web application depends on a database, so before testing a particular thing one has to -